Russia pledges to 'restore' military balance if U.S. quits nuclear arms pact

 “It means that the United States is not disguising, but is openly starting to develop these systems in the future, and if these systems are being developed, then actions are necessary from other countries, in this case Russia, to restore balance in this sphere.”

-U.S. National Security Advisor John Bolton had talks in Moscow with Nikolai Patrushev, the Secretary of Russia’s Security Council, and Foreign Minister Sergei Lavrov.
+Bolton had talks in Moscow with Nikolai Patrushev, the Secretary of Russia’s Security Council, and Foreign Minister Sergei Lavrov.

 In comments released after his meetings, Bolton denied Russian allegations the United States was using the threat of treaty withdrawal to blackmail Russia.